 Then, either file the expungement request directly in the court or mail it to the address provided (if applicable).
 You will be required to pay a filing fee as well, which varies by jurisdiction (typically in the $100 range).
 If you can prove financial hardship, you may be eligible for an indigent waiver.
 You can expect to wait about 30 to 60 days for a reply.
 The court will schedule a hearing if it objects to your request, for which legal representation is highly recommended.

 After serving your sentence and learning your lesson following a DUI conviction, you'll want to put your life back in order and perhaps learn how to expunge a DUI (if it's an option for you).
 While it may be possible to do it yourself, legal representation is strongly encouraged for this often-complicated procedure.
-Get started today by having a DUI attorney review your expungement case for free.
+Talk to an experienced DUI attorney today.